 That being said, Superman's character symbolizes nobility in our popular culture, and he's always defending the greater good.
 Most notably, he has an extraordinarily high level of integrity -- he doesn't resort to physical harm unless he absolutely has to (definitely a good example for kids!).

 Families can talk about...

-Families can talk about heroism.
+Families can talk about heroism in Superman: The Animated Series.
 What makes Superman heroic?
 Does he fight for the greater good?
 Who's your favorite super hero?
 How can someone without special powers be a hero?